 Yoshi Yoshizaki, RPT graduated from college in Tokyo with a mechanical engineering degree.
 His love of mechanics met his love of music when he first played a Steinway piano.
 He started to read books on pianos and about Steinways, in particular.
 One summer, he was able to attend a three-day introductory course in piano technology with Bill Garlick on Long Island.
 Afterwards, Yoshi started to service his own piano, and in 1997 he enrolled at North Bennet Street School in Boston.
 There he studied tuning and regulation in the first year with Jack Stebbins and Christine Lovgren and rebuilding in the second year with David Betts.
 After the first year, he was selected to be an assistant piano technician at the Tanglewood Music Festival, working under technician/rebuilder Joel Rappaport.
 He graduated from NBSS with a Golden Mute Award in 1999 and came to work for Concord Piano as an independent contractor in 2006.

-Mike Morvan (an associate member of the Boston ChapterPTG) has applied machinist skills to the nearly lost art of key covering.
+Mike Morvan (an associate member of the Piano Technicans Guild) has applied machinist skills to the nearly lost art of key covering.
 His plastic and his ivory keyboards are the best in the business.
 Solving challenges of unusable balance holes, over-sanded keys, and keys ravaged by amateur repairs, he adds such specialty extras as leather key bushings and custom buttons.
 He is master of the Bridgeport milling machine and inventor of jigs that produce exact and elegant results.
 He also is heir to Frank Stopa's Pratt-Read jigs, fixtures, and mentoring guidance.
-To this aresenal of tooling he added a CNC router and has produced best quality buttons, shoes, keys, and keyframes for the trade.
+To this arsenal of tooling he added a CNC router and has produced best quality buttons, shoes, keys, and keyframes for the trade.

-In the late 1970s, Raymond (Rob) Bushell expanded the family business started by Elsworth and Ethel Moody, changing the name to Bushell Piano Movers and shifting emphasis from retail to moving pianos (although the retail business is still alive and well today).
+In the late 1970s, Raymond “Rob” Bushell expanded the family business started by Elsworth and Ethel Moody, changing the name to Bushell Piano Movers and shifting emphasis from retail to moving pianos (although the retail business is still alive and well today).
 For over forty years now, Bushell Piano Movers has been moving pianos across the 48 contiguous states, maintaining an unwavering commitment to providing quality products, services, and customer satisfaction.
-Bushell Piano Movers move over 3000 pianos a year, but your piano is always the most important move they make!
-Thisfamily-owned and operated company has been a best asset to Concord Piano for over 20 years.
+Bushell Piano Movers move over 3000 pianos a year, but yours is always the most important move they make!
+Thisfamily-owned and operated company has been a best asset to Concord Piano for over 30 years.